Mozart Violin Concerto No. 3

 Explore colourful soundworlds and celebrate great Hungarian music in a programme conducted by Anu Tali, who makes a welcome return to the RPO.

-Liszt’s Hamlet weaves together drama and tragedy in a symphonic poem that depicts the Shakespearean hero, before awarding-winning Hungarian soloist Barnabás Kelemen performs Mozart’s Violin Concerto No. 3.
+Liszt’s Hamlet weaves together drama and tragedy in a symphonic poem that depicts the Shakespearean hero, before award-winning Hungarian soloist Barnabás Kelemen performs Mozart’s Violin Concerto No. 3.

 Bartók infused his Concerto for Orchestra with elements of Hungarian folk music with Western classical traditions to produce a work that possesses a unique and charming inventiveness and showcases every instrument in the orchestra.